k0mp1ex/where-are-you/README.md

 ---

 - I have a very specific case where my NPC is not tracked by this mod at all.
 Can I change any settings or do some troubleshoot on my own?
 - This mod uses SPID to distribute a lookup spell for every unique NPC actor.
 If this doesn't match what you need you can update the `kxWhereAreYou_DISTR.ini` file and include your own filters.
-You can `bEnableLogging` and `bEnableTrace` to `1` on your Skyrim.ini file and also set the `debug.enable` property to true on this mod `settings.json`.
+You can `bEnableLogging` and `bEnableTrace` to `1` on your Skyrim.ini file and also enable "Debug mode" on MCM.
 The logs will appear on your Papyrus.0.log file and also on the game's console.
-You can bind a [key](https://www.creationkit.com/index.php?title=Input_Script) to dump all data stored by the mod using the `debug.keys.data_dump` property in this mod `settings.json` file too.
-The output file will be generated at `Data/kxWhereAreYou/.debug/dump.json`.
+You can also dump all data stored via the MCM (Mod's MCM > System > Export data).
+The output file will be generated at `Data/kxWhereAreYou/Debug/dump.json`.

 ---

 - It's not lore-friendly, you can break your quest deleting NPCs or taking something from their inventory.
 You know this, right?
 - I do.
 This mod is not intended to be lore friendly, just a quality of life mod.
 It's up to you to decide what commands you'll use to not break your quests or immersion.

+---

+- What about the previous "I'm feeling lucky" flag?
+- It was in experimental phase and it's not needed.
+Now you can just set the max result count to 1 and you'll have the same behavior.

+---

+- What happens if I disable the mod via "Mod enabled" toggle?
+- All the keys associated with this mod will be unregistered.
+The mod will still be storing NPCs on the background in case you reenable the mod again.

+---

+- What "clear data" does?
+- It removes all data stored by this mod from memory, so when you save your game no additional data from this mod will be baked into your save file.
+Your configuration settings will be untouched.

 ---